tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/ssh.md

 This process is performed automatically after you configure your keys.

----
+### Generating a new key pair

-SSH keys should be generated on the computer you wish to log in **from**.
+SSH keys should be generated on the computer you wish to log in **from** (the client).
 This is usually your local machine.
 The key consists of two components: a private key, which you never share with anyone or anything, and a public one, which you copy onto any remote machine you want to have passwordless access to.

 Some people create one SSH key and use it for everything from remote logins to GitLab authentication.
 However, I use different keys for different groups of tasks.
 For instance, I use one key at home to authenticate to local machines, a different key to authenticate to web servers I maintain, a separate one for Git hosts, another for Git repositories I host, and so on.
 In this example, I'll create a unique key to use on computers within my local area network.

 `ssh-keygen -t rsa`

-Your keys will be created at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa`.
+Your keys will be created at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa`. `id_rsa` is the default name.

 `cd ~/.ssh`